 SRA Accounts Rules compliance

-The SRA Accounts Rules (“SAR”) were updated in 2011 by the Solicitors Regulation Authority.
+The SRA Accounts Rules (SAR) were updated in 2011 by the Solicitors Regulation Authority and have gone through significant revisions in 2014 and 2015, with more detailed changes planned in 2018.
 The primary objective of the SAR is to keep client money safe, and in conjunction with the SRA Handbook, protect both the firm itself and consumers of legal services.

-Wilkins Kennedy undertake annual SAR compliance reviews and compile Accountants’ Reports (AR1) to the Solicitors Regulation Authority.
+Wilkins Kennedy undertake annual SAR compliance reviews and compile Accountants’ Reports (AR1) to help firms meet their regulatory responsibilities and submit the AR1 to the Solicitors Regulation Authority where appropriate.
 We can also advise on the operation of client accounts to ensure that potential breaches are minimised or eliminated.

-Wilkins Kennedy have also been actively involved in responding to the SRA consultations in 2014/2015 surrounding the future of the SAR, and will be monitoring the position to ensure we can advise our clients accordingly as and when any changes are implemented by the SRA.
+Wilkins Kennedy have also been actively involved in responding to the SRA consultations in 2014, 2015 and 2016 surrounding the future of the SAR, and will be monitoring the position to ensure we can advise our clients accordingly when the expected final set of changes are implemented by the SRA in 2018.

 We see the annual audit and accounts preparation as more than a statutory requirement.
 It provides an opportunity to conduct a comprehensive and objective appraisal of the financial controls and issues impacting your organisation, following which recommendations can then be made to help improve efficiency and profitability.